 DLS: Simulating Condensed Matter Physics with Light

-Speaker: Prof. Jacqueline Bloch (Centre De Nanosciences et de Nanotechnologies)
+Centre De Nanosciences et de Nanotechnologies

-When confining photons in semiconductor lattices, it is possible to deeply modify their physical properties.
+When confining photons in semiconductor lattices, it is possible deeply modifying their physical properties.
 Photons can behave as finite or even infinite mass particles, photons inherit topological properties and propagate along edge states without back scattering, photons can become superfluid and behave as interacting particles.
 These are just a few examples of properties that can be imprinted into fluids of light in semiconductor lattices.
 Such manipulation of light present not only potential for applications in photonics, but great promise for fundamental studies.